Skip to Content

 While the locals of the village were hoping to be liberated by the Allied troops, the occupying German troops conscripted able-bodied men to help them set up defences.

-Women, children and older people were told they were being evacuated and, just like the people of Kayaköy, the villagers hoped they would be able to return at a later date.
+Women, children and older people were told they were being evacuated.
+And, just like the people of Kayaköy, the villagers hoped they would be able to return at a later date.

 Some villagers fled to this network of caves